Frequently Asked Questions

 Network

-UMass Dartmouth does not permit the use of personal access points in the residence halls.
-Rogue access points may not be secure and could allow unwanted access to the campus network.
-You are responsible for any and all traffic generated from the port that your computer is connected to.
-Anyone found to have set up a rogue access point will have his/her port disabled and will be reported to the Office of Student Conduct and Dispute Resolution.
+UMass Dartmouth does not permit the use of personal access points or routers on campus or in residence halls.
+Anyone found to have set up a rogue access point or router will be reported to the Office of Student Conduct and Dispute Resolution.

 Security